mkbabb/parse-that/docs/perf-optimization-rust.md

   each wrapped in `map`.
 Every combinator is a function call with an `IResult` return.
 - **`char`-by-char string scanning**: `take_while1(is_string_character)` checks
-  one byte at a time — no SIMD.
+  one byte at a time—no SIMD.
 - **`HashMap` for objects**: `HashMap::default()` + `insert()` per key-value
   pair.
 - **`nom::number::complete::double`**: stdlib float parsing, not Eisel-Lemire.